Sereg20/Task_Center/SCC_config/2 Mapping/README.md

 ![add resource](./Images/2.2.1.png "add resource")

-As a result added resources are allowed to be accessed
+As a result, added resources are allowed to be accessed

 ### Step 3: Synchronise Trust Configuration